 - Moodiness or aggressiveness

-Factors That Affect Recovery Time
+Factors That Affect Alcohol Addiction Recovery Time

 The time it takes to overcome alcohol addiction varies greatly – many programmes last 28 days in rehab, and detox takes 5-10 days.

 Following a programme at a private rehab centre, you will gain access to something known as an aftercare plan.
 This relapse prevention plan will ensure that you are given dedicated amounts of time for follow-up chats, treatment continuation and general support.
-Each stage of your recovery will be monitored and discussed, and re-evaluated if needed.
+Each stage of your recovery will be monitored and discussed and re-evaluated if needed.

 How Long Does Alcohol Rehab Take?